AmarisOrmond/Habitat-association-analysis/README.md

-Data and results of habitat assocaiation analysis (as presented in Table 3)
+Data and results of habitat assocaiation analysis (as described in manuscript)